 Czech Republic: Věrný Rek (Loyal Rek)

 The scene in Central Perk where Ross tried to get Ben to say "dada" actually took several takes.
 The child playing Ben kept saying "dada" every time he was asked!
-This can be seen on the season one outtakes (on the season ten DVD).
+This can be seen in the Season 1 Gag Reel on the Season 10 Special Features DVD.

 This episode runs 22:35 on DVD (a typical sitcom runs about 22:00).